Santa Fe Trail (film): Historical inaccuracies and modern criticism

-To some modern viewers, the depiction of some of the black slaves seeking freedom may appear as insensitive or inaccurate in some cases.
+To modern viewers, the depiction of some of the black slaves seeking freedom may appear as insensitive or inaccurate in some cases.
 Many of the black people in the film appear to be passive or dependent on the will of John Brown as an emancipator.
 Slaves brought by Brown's Underground Railroad to the North seem to be following orders of the abolitionist, without any driving motive of their own to flee slavery.
 Slaves in Kansas wait to be told they are free by John Brown; he then specifically declares them all free in one scene.
 Later, several who remain behind after their "emancipation" muse about their days serving masters South in a less than negative light.
 Trapped in a burning shed, several John Brown's black followers are rescued by Jeb Stuart.
 One black woman confidently boasts to Jeb Stuart as she's bandaging his wounds.
 Jeb yelps: "Ouch, that's too tight, Mammy."
 Mammy retorts: "Don't tell me how to do this, boy!
 I've been wrapping white folks all my life.
 When they was babies, I wrapped one end, and when they growed-up and took on too much corn liquor, then I wrapped t'other end!"
 Jeb laughs: "Ah, what made you leave home?"
 Mammy: "Well, Old John Brown said he's gonna give us freedom, but shuckins, if this here Kansas is 'freedom', then I got no use for it.
 No, sir."
 Then, a black man adds, "Me, neither.
 I just wants to get back home to Texas and sit till Kingdom Come."

 A 2019 review by Filmink magazine stated "This would be the least highly regarded of the 'Dodge City' trilogy.
 Warners had a strong track record when it came to illustrating the dangers of Nazism, but they were not crash hot on the topic of African-American history.
 No studio was in 1940 but Santa Fe Trail is especially dodgy."

 Availability

 Santa Fe Trail entered the public domain in 1968 when United Artists Television (then the owners of the pre-1950 WB library, inherited from Associated Artists Productions) did not renew the copyright.
 As a result, the film later became widely available on VHS, LaserDisc and DVD as well as freely available for internet downloading.

 In 1988, a colorized version was produced by Color Systems Technology for Hal Roach Studios, and released on VHS (VidAmerica, 1990).
 Turner Entertainment released a higher-quality VHS than was previously available (MGM/UA Home Video, 1998).
-Turner's library is part of the television division of Warner Bros., the original distributor.
+Turner's ownership is part of the television division of Warner Bros., the original distributor.

 Although not fully restored, higher-quality editions have been released in Germany on DVD (Intergroove, 2011) and Blu-ray (WME Home Entertainment, 2017).